BMW X1 hybrid performance, top speed, engine

 BMW X1 0-62mph, top speed and acceleration

-The X1 defaults to 'Auto eDrive' mode and so is silent on start-up; you'll pull off using electric power and the 123bhp 1.5-litre petrol engine will only kick in if you push the accelerator pedal hard or if the battery is low on charge.
+The X1 defaults to 'Auto eDrive' mode, so it always starts in electric mode and is pleasantly silent on start-up.
+The 123bhp 1.5-litre petrol engine will only kick in if you push the accelerator pedal hard or if the battery is low on charge.
 There's a slight hesitation when pulling away, but once you're up and running the electric motor – which only powers the rear wheels – is smooth and powerful enough for comfortable low to medium-speed driving, up to 84mph.
+Its electric range will quickly drop at motorway speeds; using a combination of both its power sources usually works out to be more efficient.

 The petrol engine only powers the front wheels, so with both working together, performance is decent.
-Despite its more eco-friendly bias, the plug-in hybrid is the fastest X1 in the range, with a 0-62mph time of 6.9 seconds that beats all of the petrol or diesel options, as well as its Volvo XC40 Recharge T5 rival.
+Despite its more eco-friendly bias, the plug-in hybrid is the fastest X1 in the range, with a 0-62mph time of 6.9 seconds that beats all of the petrol or diesel options, as well as its Volvo XC40 Recharge T5 rival, which does the same dash in 7.3 seconds.

 In This Review